hharte/mm_manager/README.md

 Key in this Terminal’s 10-digit serial number (1234567890 is fine.)

-Key in the Manager’s phone number (I use 1-855-288-2568, which I intercept in the Asterisk dialplan and send to the modem connected to the computer running mm_manager.)
+Key in the Manager’s phone number (I use 1-800-555-1234, which I intercept in the Asterisk dialplan and send to the modem connected to the computer running `mm_manager`.)

 # Configuration Tables

 Communication with the Nortel Millennium involves sending and receiving tables.
 Tables are numbered 1 through 155, and contain configuration information sent to the terminal or query / status information received from the terminal.
-Tables are of fixed size, depending on type of table.
-Some of the important tables for configuring a millennium phone include:
+Tables are of fixed size, depending on the type of table.

 Each packet response from the Manager includes the Terminal’s phone number, followed by a byte containing the Table ID of the current table being sent by the Manager.
+Multiple tables may be packed into a single packet (the maximum packet table payload length is 245 bytes.)

+In the case of large table download (> 245 bytes) to the Millennium terminal, the table payload is split into 245-byte chunks, but the Table ID is only included in the first packet.

 The following are some of the tables used by the Millennium terminal.
 They should be customized (using a hex editor) for your specific phone.
 Some parameters (like NCC numbers and Access Code) can be changed via command-line parameters to `mm_manager`.

+Some of the important tables for configuring a Millennium terminal include:

 <table>